 Halloween Spider Web Jewelry Craft

 I am obsessed with this DIY Halloween spider web jewelry tutorial from Lia Griffith, which blends jewelry making with paper craft.
 It does require a spider web craft punch, which is super hard to find!
 But artistic kids who are precise could trace some clip art with an X-Acto knife.

 Alternately: Try laser-cut wooden spiderwebs (check for size!) or 2″ plastic spider webs used for crafting.
 Take a look — Lia’s instructions are so simple that we were excited to have found this Halloween craft.

 Adult Halloween Coloring Pages

 Think tweens and teens are too old for Halloween coloring pages?
 Try some adult coloring pages!
-Believe it or not, I found this fantastic adult Day of the Dead sugar skull coloring page from Crayola.
-Just toss in some sharp, high quality colored pencils (Crayon’s are quite affordable) or fine-line felt-tip markers and they’re set.
+Believe it or not, I found this fantastic free printable adult sugar skull coloring page from Crayola.
+Just toss in some sharp, high quality colored pencils (Crayola’s got an adult line that’s quite affordable) or fine-line felt-tip markers and they’re set.
 Find more wonderful ideas for printable sugar skull coloring page right here.

 Sugar Skull Painted Planter Craft

 For more sugar skull inspiration, I’m blown away by these intricate daisy-eyed sugar skull planters at Plaid Online, which makes an amazing Halloween craft for tweens and teens who are steady with a Sharpie a paint brush.
 Wow.